 PURPOSE OF THIS POSITION

-This position requires a full range of body motion with intermittent activities in walking, sitting, lifting, bending, squatting, climbing, kneeling, twisting and standing.
-The associate must be able to lift 50 pounds or more.
-This position requires excellent eye-hand coordination, grasping, pushing, pulling and fine finger manipulation.
-The individual must be able to reach work above the shoulder.
-The associate must have corrected vision, hearing in the normal range and excellent verbal communication skills.
+This position requires a full range of body motion with intermittent activities in sitting, walking, lifting, bending, squatting, climbing, kneeling, twisting and standing.
+The associate must be able to lift 50 pounds.
+The individual must have excellent eye/hand coordination with the ability to grasp, push and pull, finger dexterity and fine manipulation.
+The associate must be able to reach work above the shoulder, and be able to use foot controls.
+This position requires corrected vision and hearing in the normal range.
+The associate must have excellent verbal skills to communicate with patients, physicians, and co-workers.

 This position is classified “at risk” for possible occupational exposure to blood borne pathogens (HBV, HIV, etc.)